typescript-cheatsheets/react/README.md

 - always use `interface` for public API's definition when authoring a library or 3rd party ambient type definitions.

 - consider using `type` for your React Component Props and State, because it is more constrained.

+Types are useful for union types (see below) whereas Interfaces are better for declaring shapes and then `implementing` or `extending` them.

 [You can read more about the edge cases of using types and interfaces here](https://medium.com/@martin_hotell/interface-vs-type-alias-in-typescript-2-7-2a8f1777af4c).
 Note there have been significant changes since TypeScript 2.1.